 - General comments

 - Deliverable contents thoroughness.

 - Correspondence to project objectives as in the Description of Action.

-- Correspondence to programme objectives.
+- o Correspondence to programme objectives.

-- > Specific comments
+- Specific comments

 - Relevance.

-- Response to user needs.
+- o Response to user needs.

 - Methodological framework soundness.

 - Quality of achievements.

 - Quality of presentation of achievements.

-- Deliverable layout (format, language, spelling, etc.).
+- o Deliverable layout (format, language, spelling, etc.).

 - > The final rating of the Deliverable draft will be marked as:

-- Fully accepted.
+- o Fully accepted.

-- Accepted with reservation (minor comments/changes).
+- o Accepted with reservation (minor comments/changes).

-- Rejected unless modified as suggested.
+- o Rejected unless modified as suggested.

 - Fully Rejected.

 - 3. Within 10 days after receipt of comments, a new draft based on comments from reviewers and project partners have to be provided to the internal reviewers, the project coordinator and the technical manager.
 In case of disagreement between authors and reviewers, the technical manager and the coordinator must be involved.

 - 4. If all comments have been addressed properly the deliverable is uploaded to the EC portal by the project coordinator.
 Otherwise, an additional review cycle has to be carried out (step 3).